SandeepGudupati/oracle-test/README.md

-# oracle-test
+# Dummy Project

-dummy project for Oracle integration test
+This is a dummy project created to practice GitHub.

+Author: Swetha